mfussenegger/nvim-lint/README.md

 ## Usage

-Configure the linters you want to run per filetype.
+Configure the linters you want to run per file type.
 For example:

 ```lua
 require('lint').linters_by_ft = {